 To date, a literature review focusing on the site design and approval processes and associated codes, processes and perceptions has been completed.
 Barriers gleaned from the literature review were then compiled and shared with SMC members for review and comment.
 A comprehensive list of barriers taken from the literature review and from SMC member comments were then incorporated into an online survey that was distributed to local, regional, and state agencies where they were asked to rank the significance of each barrier as it applied to their jurisdiction.
 Another online survey was created for and distributed to the development community to gather feedback from the private sector.
-Phone interviews and three small focus groups are set to occur in late October and early November, which will allow a more in-depth investigation of barriers for implementing LID in Southern California.
+Phone interviews and three small focus groups were used for a more indepth investigation of barriers for implementing LID in Southern California.

-LGC will generate a report summarizing research process as well as research findings.
-This report will be presented at SMC's December 2011 meeting where LGC will also receive input from SMC members regarding the key barriers LGC should focus on in Phase II of this project, which is developing strategies for overcoming key barriers.
-The project will be completed by May 2012.
+LGC has generated a draft report summarizing research process as well as research findings.
+This report will be used to identify the key barriers LGC should focus on in Phase II of this project, which is developing strategies for overcoming key barriers.